 (Matthew Dillon, Organic Seed Alliance)

 For the home grower, the practice of saving seed, once common place due to necessity, has now largely been replaced by our reliance on the seed companies.
-We no longer know how to save seed and keep it pure.
+We no longer hold the knowledge of how to save seed and keep it pure.
 It is simply easier to buy the packet of seeds from the store.

 We recognise that the success of 'The Living Seed Project (Australia)' can only be achieved through the education of our registered home growers in traditional methods of seed saving.